Space-Efficient Graph Kernelizations: Path Contraction

-\begin{theorem} Given an $n$-vertex instance $(G, k)$ of \textsc{Path Contraction}, there is an $O(n \log k + \poly(k))$-time, $O(k^3 \log n)$ bits kernelization that outputs a full kernel of size $O(k^3)$ if possible.
-The result can be used to find a (possibly not full) kernel of at most $3k + 4$ vertices in $O(n \log k + \poly(k))$ time using $O(\poly(k) \log n)$ bits. \end{theorem} { \begin{proof} We start the BFS at a vertex of degree other than~$2$.
+Before we start to describe the adjustments, we want to point out that our approach works only if the BFS is started at a vertex of degree other than~$2$, which we can identify by simply iterating over all vertices.
 If there is no such vertex, then the graph is a simple cycle and we output $G$ as the kernel if $m \le k + 2$, otherwise we output ``no-instance''.